 - Pension Funds

 If you believe that you fell victim to a Ponzi or pyramid scheme, trust a “Lawyer of the Year” to handle your case.
 David P. Meyer was selected as the best lawyer in his region in the practice area of professional malpractice.
 With more than 50 years of combined legal experience, and having successfully represented approximately 1,000 investors, Meyer Wilson has the expertise, experience and resources necessary to review, investigate, and aggressively pursue investor claims.

 When you hire Meyer Wilson, you can rest assured that we:

 - Are devoted to investor claims and class actions

 - Work with investors throughout the country

 - Only earn a fee if your losses are recovered

 - Will assign two lawyers to your securities fraud case

 - Employ a full-time investigator

-Regardless of whether the promoter meant to defraud from the beginning, unsuspecting investors who invest in Ponzi and pyramid schemes often suffer massive financial losses when the pyramid collapses.
-When this happens, Meyer Wilson can step in and hold financial advisors accountable.
+Unsuspecting investors who invest in Ponzi and pyramid schemes often suffer massive financial losses when the pyramid collapses.
+When this happens, Meyer Wilson can step in and hold the perpetrators accountable.
 When choosing a securities litigation attorney, results matter.
-Our firm recovered more than $350 million.
+Our firm has recovered more than $350 million on behalf of our clients.
 View other case results.